|

 My dolls have usually had at least one and maybe two very good baths

-might affect the new lashes too.
+before I start working on the lashes.
 I style the hair and I make the clothes

 and then, the lashes are the last thing I do.
 The reason why is because